kati-e/reactjsEightBall/README.md

 ![screenshot of my app](https://github.com/kati-e/reactjsEightBall/blob/master/Screen%20Shot%202023-04-25%20at%201.55.16%20pm.png)

 How to use:
 Download repo & cd to eightball dir.
-Then, in the console do 'npm start' to run the react app.
+(You'll need to reinstall a fresh 'node-modules' (install npm) since I did not include in this repo) Then, in the console do 'npm start' to run the react app.

 Rules:
 1. Enter your question through the input box and click 'Go!'